plebbit/plebbit-cli/README.md

 ## Build your Plebbit executable manually (optional)

-You need to have `NodeJS 20`, `npm` and `yarn` installed
+In case the installation script is not working for you or you just want to build the source code directly.
+First, Yyu need to have `NodeJS 20`, `npm` and `yarn` installed

 ```
 git clone https://github.com/plebbit/plebbit-cli
 cd plebbit-cli
 yarn install --frozen-lockfile
+yarn build
-yarn build && yarn oclif manifest
+yarn oclif manifest
+yarn ci:download-web-uis
-node bin/run --help
+./bin/run --help
 ```

-After running the last command you should be able to run commands directly against `bin/run`
+After running the last command you should be able to run commands directly against `./bin/run`, for example `./bin/run daemon`

 # Usage

-## The data/config path of Plebbit
+## The data/config directory of Plebbit

 This is the default directory where plebbit-cli will keep its config, as well as data for local subplebbits:

 -   macOS: ~/Library/Application Support/plebbit
 -   Windows: %LOCALAPPDATA%\plebbit
 -   Linux: ~/.local/share/plebbit

+## The logs directory of Plebbit

+Plebbit-cli will keep logs in this directory, with a cap of 10M per log file.

+-   macOS: ~/Library/Logs/plebbit
+-   Windows: %LOCALAPPDATA%\plebbit\Log
+-   Linux: ~/.local/state/plebbit

 ## Running Daemon